-The provision for income taxes was \$325 million in 2022, compared to \$322 million in 2021.
-Net deferred tax assets were \$1.1 billion at December 31, 2022, compared to \$9 million at December 31, 2021.
+The provision for income taxes was \$263 million in 2023, compared to \$325 million in 2022.
+Net deferred tax assets were \$1.0 billion at December 31, 2023, compared to \$1.1 billion at December 31, 2022.
 Refer to Note 18 to the consolidated financial statements for information about the components of net deferred tax assets.
-Deferred tax assets of \$1.4 billion were evaluated for realization and it was determined that a valuation allowance of \$5 million for federal foreign tax credits and certain state net operating loss (NOL) carryforwards was needed at both December 31, 2022 and December 31, 2021.
+Deferred tax assets of \$1.3 billion were evaluated for realization and it was determined that a valuation allowance of \$6 million for federal foreign tax credits and certain state net operating loss (NOL) carryforwards was needed at December 31, 2023.
+For further information on the Corporation's valuation policy for deferred tax assets, refer to Note 1 of the consolidated financial statements.